Previous post - GSoC - Selecting the project and organization

 After getting to know that what I have known is not what the project is, I thought to understand it again from the starting.
 So, step by step I got to know it more, each time I got the response to my queries regarding it from the mentor and after like 10 mail exchanges I got to know the requirements of the organizations, significance of the project and understood the project almost 70%, Yaa just 70% after all that :smile:.
-At this point I was creating some diagrams(Use case/DFD) to understand the project more and was sharing them with the mentor, for corrections/suggestions.
-This thing helped me a lot in understanding the project more as I was exploring the new depths of the project or I can some hidden problems.
+At this point, I was creating some diagrams(Use case/DFD) to understand the project more and was sharing them with the mentor, for corrections/suggestions.
+This thing helped me a lot in understanding the project more as I was exploring the new depths of the project.
 It is really important to understand what one is going to build and communicate with the mentor to clear one’s doubts so that one can make a strong roadmap for the project as well as a good project proposal.

 Making Project Proposal